-A voting member of the Council or committee shall attend each duly noticed meeting of the Council or committee, at the scheduled time and for the duration of the meeting, unless the member has been excused by the presiding officer in writing, following a written request.
+A voting member of the Council or committee shall attend each duly noticed meeting of the Council or committee, at the scheduled time and for the duration of the meeting, and must not leave prior to adjournment,unless the member has been excused by the presiding officer in writing, following a written request.
 A member of the Council or a voting member of a committee who is absent but not excused from a properly noticed meeting shall be subject to formal censure by resolution.
 A voting member with five absences from a committee meeting may be removed as a voting member of the committee, at the request of the committee chair and with the Council's approval by resolution.